RTimal/DrawingBoard/README.md

 Please be sure to add your own s2, and mongoose info in Models/config.js while running this code.

-modules/config.js format should be like this, repr ownlacing keys with your own info
+modules/config.js format should be like this, replacing keys with your own

 var config = {
 	mongouri: "",